malekcellier/dotfiles/README.md

 #### obsidian

+The most important aspect is to keep the same plugins and appearance.

 #### tmux

 Famous terminal session manager with 3 abstractions layers: ``session``, ``window`` (within a ``session``), and ``pane`` (splits a window in several terminals).